 While the car is being fixed I retreat to the library.
-It is a beautiful new library and I am apparently funding its entire construction costs in the amount I am paying for access to the internet.
+It is a beautiful new library.
+I am apparently funding its entire construction costs in the amount I am paying for access to the internet.
 At least it is a good investment since I am able to respond to my tax accountant about some questions he has about my tax return.
-He is unconvinced that by using the local coffee shop in Byron for work, I can charge all my 365 morning coffees against my tax.
+He is unconvinced that by using the local coffee shop in Byron for work, I can charge all my several thousand coffees against my tax.

-A part of our alcohol allocation permits the purchase of six bottles of apple cider for Jill, who promptly gets drunk on one bottle.
+A part of our alcohol allocation permitted the purchase of six bottles of apple cider for Jill, who promptly gets drunk on one bottle.
 Jill observes that alcohol does not really agree with her.
-Jill’s tendency to be a cheap drunk has a very problematic downside on the morning that we leave Kununurra, when Kaylee and I are outraged to discover that she has given away the rest of our communal bottles of cider because she can’t cope with the entirely predictable side-effects.
+Jill’s tendency to be a cheap drunk has a very problematic downside on the morning that we leave Kununurra.

 Roger and Jill are out canoeing on the lake when Lloyd and Lynda turn up.
 Kaylee and I meet them in the Mango Tree.
-They are travelling in an identical hire vehicle to us, albeit that, because it is not a one way hire, they have been able to leave the surplus swag, chemical toilet and other encumbrances in Alice Springs.
-The vehicles are equipped, unlike most similar four-wheel drives, with two double tents constructed one roof.
+They are travelling in an identical hire vehicle to us, albeit that, because theirs not a one way hire, they have been able to leave the surplus swag, chemical toilet and other encumbrances in Alice Springs.
+The vehicles are equipped, unlike most similar four-wheel drives, with two double tents constructed on the one roof.

 I observe to Lloyd and Lynda that the main drawback is their proclivity to roll around like a ship in a storm when anyone moves.
 There is no need for Kaylee and I to move if we want to have sex.
 One person simply lies on top of the other and we simply wait for Roger to turn over, at which point the swaying motion of the vehicle accomplishes everything for which one might otherwise have to exert oneself.
 There is the added benefit that the only thing Roger and Jill notice is that Roger has turned over.
 It is the perfect sexual technique for shared vehicles.